ahwayakchih/openshift-nodebb/README.markdown

 	^-============================================-^
 ```

+It may be either "Setup failed" or "NodeBB failed to start".

 Path to logfile is local to OpenShift server, so to check that file you can either log in to server through SSH or copy file to your local directory.

 This will copy log file from OpenShift server to your local directory.